 There are many articles in newspapers and magazines extolling the virtue of meditation as an anti-dote to stress.
 It is definitely a very valid and effective way to deal with the prevalent dis-ease of our age.
 But there is more to meditation, as many discover after a while.
 Meditation practised as a spiritual discipline leads not only to health but furthermore to total Wholeness of being.

-Register for this Talk Only
+Register for this session:

 ABOUT THE SERIES: